 3. Pounding

-An avenue to use force!.
-Fabulous way to let the need be met.
+The act of pounding is a fabulous way to let the need to use force be met!
 Pounding clay with hands or tools helps children develop gross motor skills and strength.
 This stage is all about exploring the physical properties of clay and experimenting with different forms of manipulation.
 Children may also enjoy making imprints or marks on the clay using their fists or other objects.

 4. Cutting